akihirao/At_Reseq_sim/README.md

 ## Initial setting
 * The number of mutations per nuclear genome: 2000 SNPs, 1000 INDELs
-* Fastq-file coverage<sup>*</sup>: 50x on nuclear genome, 200x on chloroplast genome, 6000x on mitochondoria genome

-*: The coverage values were derived from our real data.
+* Fastq-file coverage<sup>*</sup>: 50x on nuclear genome, 200x on chloroplast genome, 6000x on mitochondoria genome (the values were derived from our real data)

 ## Flowchart